romana/vpc-router/README.md

 included in the vpc-router source:

 * configfile: Continuosly monitor a route spec configuration file for any changes.
+The config file should contain the route spec in exactly the format described above.
 * http: Receive updated route specs via HTTP POSTs.
+The POSTed data should be the route-spec in exactly the format described above.
 * fixedconf: With this a static config can be provided on the command line.
 It is mostly used as a simple example for plugin developers.
 It does work and might be useful in some cases, but is not commonly going to be used in production.
-It translates the command line parameters into a route-spec of the required format.
+It translates the command line parameters into a route spec of the required format.

-The format of the config data in for the configfile or http mode (config file or POST request) is identical: It's the route-spec as defined above.

 ### External mode plugins